niravcodes/niravcodes.github.io/_posts/2019-06-12-animating-led-dot-matrix-displays-with-avr.md

 # The Animation Software

-For various reasons, I had to write the animation software for myself.
-The last time, I had
+For various reasons, I had to write the animation software myself.
+The last time, I had written an animation program on Python using Tkinter.
+Actually, 'written' is a bad verb to describe that process.
+I had jerrybuilt the whole system in an hour.
+And over the course of the next week, I had haphazardly stuck various appendages and functions which made the code very difficult to navigate.
+On top of that, the program itself was very ugly.
+So this time, I picked a language I have worked with a little before: JavaScript.
+I had never gotten a chance to play with the HTML5 canvas API, but it literally takes [5 minutes]() to get the hang of it.

+This time, I took a whole day to make the program.
+It is still bad code, and is very inefficient in all respects.
+But because it is a means to an end, I allowed myself to take shortcuts.
+The result is the screenshot below.
 ![](https://nirav.com.np/assets/img/Screenshot-2019-6-15 Animator-inator.png)

 This is the software I made

+# The Firmware

+The firmware was very simple to write.
+But